latest nhpb_banner 1__compressed2

 LINK provides basic needs to only a small portion of Fairfax County.
 Whether it is food from a pantry or gasoline vouchers to a job interview, services may be offered.
 They also help locate clients into both transitional and permanent housing, offer clothing for work, and more.
 Find more information on LINK financial assistance programs.

-Fairfax County Coordinated Services Planning (CSP) (703-222-0880) provides low to moderate income, the unemployed, and others who are struggling assistance with basic needs issues, such as emergency food, utility help, clothing, housing and rent, furniture, and transportation to medical appointments, screening for emergency shelter, and access to other social services.
+Fairfax County Coordinated Services Planning (CSP) provides low to moderate income, the unemployed, and others who are struggling assistance with basic needs issues.
+The non-profit will help with emergency food, utility help, clothing, housing and rent.
+Or get free furniture, and transportation to medical appointments, screening for emergency shelter, and access to other social services.
+Call 703-222-0880.

 • Summer assistance - The Fairfax Virginia area can experience extreme heat and humidity during the summer.
 Low income families may struggle with paying their cooling bills during the summer as the amount of electricity they use will typically increase.
 Several programs, including financial and free fans or AC units, are administered.
 Find more on Fairfax County assistance during the summer.